prompt-m/turn-navigator-for-chatgpt/README.md

 # 🇺🇸 English Version

-**Turn Navigator for ChatGPT** is a Chrome extension that dramatically improves your ability to **navigate, review, and manage long ChatGPT conversations**.
+**Turn Navigator for ChatGPT** is a lightweight Chrome extension that helps you **jump to the turn you need, review conversations efficiently, and keep long chats easy to follow**.

+It adds turn-by-turn navigation, a searchable list with previews, and pinning—
+a small set of features designed to make ChatGPT just a little more convenient.

+No setup.
+No accounts.
+No data leaves your browser.

 Built with Manifest V3.